murraysagal/TableViewHeader-TextLabel/README.md

 - Swipe up to force the header to reload.
 That fixes it.

 ### Workaround
-One workaround that might work in some cases is to set the label's `numberOfLines` attribute.
+One workaround that works for most cases is to set the label's `numberOfLines` attribute.
 Uncomment `label.numberOfLines = 1` and run again.

 - tap the `a` row

-Not so good.
-But if you keep tapping it seems to work in all other cases except that the multiline title only shows the first line.
+Pretty good.
+But it's only showing the first line.

+But if your header titles are all one line this works fine.
+Then just add `.uppercased()` when setting the label text.

 Apple, can you please fix this?